hubukinokaze/angular-seed-advanced/README.md

 ## General best practice guide to sharing code

-Thereâs actually only a few things to keep in mind when sharing code between web/mobile.
-The seed does take care of quite a few of those things but hereâs a brief list:
+There??????s actually only a few things to keep in mind when sharing code between web/mobile.
+The seed does take care of quite a few of those things but here??????s a brief list:

-* Donât import {N} modules into your components/services. {N} modules can only be used inside the {N} app therefore cannot be shared.
+* Don??????t import {N} modules into your components/services. {N} modules can only be used inside the {N} app therefore cannot be shared.
 To get around this, use `InjectionToken`'s.
 [Learn more here](http://blog.thoughtram.io/angular/2016/05/23/opaque-tokens-in-angular-2.html).
 A great example of how to integrate 2 different plugins (1 for web, 1 for {N}) and share all the code exists in [this wiki article: How to integrate Firebase across all platforms](https://github.com/hubukinokaze/hikineetos-life/wiki/How-to-integrate-Firebase-across-all-platforms-(web-nativescript-desktop)) written by the awesome [Scott Lowe](https://twitter.com/scott_d_lowe).
 * Use the conditional hooks provided by the seed in shared methods where you may need to handle something differently in {N} than you do on the web.
 For example, see [here](https://github.com/hubukinokaze/hikineetos-life/blob/master/src/client/app/modules/i18n/components/lang-switcher.component.ts#L35-L41).
-* Donât use window global.
+* Don??????t use window global.
 Inject the `WindowService` provided by the seed instead.
 This includes usage of `alert`, `confirm`, etc. For example:

 If you were thinking about doing: `alert('Something happened!');`, *Don't*.
 Instead inject `WindowService`: